 An age appropriate story told daily by the teacher stirs the inner life of the child.
 In hearing the stories the child unconsciously withdraws from ordinary physical perception and enters the realm of imagination enabling the images shaped by each individual child to resonate within their heart, unfiltered.
 Story telling is central to Steiner teaching.
 In them the children encounter archetypal characters which result in transformation / metamorphosis as they encounter themselves.

-This is an in-person event and no recordings will be made.
+Note that this is an in-person event, no recordings will be made.

 There are a number of options for accommodation: